Mitchell Care Ctr in Mitchell, NE

 Pros

-• pro Center staff are friendly.
+• pro The center staff were friendly.

 • pro Shaun and Jim were very friendly and helpful.